Freddy Pharkas, Frontier Pharmacist was designed to

 Once you're actually playing the game, it plays much like any adventure game made today.
 There are different mouse cursors, each representing different actions.
 A boot represents walking, a pair of eyeglasses allow you to look at people or objects, a hand allows you to pick up or manipulate things and open doors, and a speech bubble allows you to talk to other people.
 There is an inventory which holds all the items you currently have, and they each form their own mouse cursor, which you can use to give people inventory items or use the items on other objects.
 You can go pretty much anywhere in the town from the start of the game.
 The following is a map of the basic game area:

 If you're new to adventure games, there are a few rules you should know.
 First and foremost, to take a quote from the Leisure Suit Larry series, save early and save often!
 This game actually has an advantage over some Leisure Suit Larry games.
-In most of the Larry games, you could save at a point where winning was impossible.
+In some of the Larry games, you could save at a point where winning was impossible.
 Maybe you used an item in the wrong place, maybe you never got a key item, etc. It is possible to die in Freddy Pharkas, unlike adventures like The Curse of Monkey Island, but saving often ensures you won't lose too much when you do.
 The other key piece of advice is to look at, talk to, touch, and use every item on everything and everyone when you're stuck.
 Sure, doing one thing might kill you.
 But, doing something surprisingly similar might help you.
 You never know how weird the minds of the game designers are until you've finished the game.

-Copyright © 2000-2008 by Andrew Zitnay.
+Copyright © 2000-2024 by Andrew Zitnay.
 All images are copyright © 1993-1995 by Sierra On-Line, Inc.